enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 As these are hop-by-hop header fields they are added by the endpoints on the HTTP/1.1 persistent connection ({{!RFC9112}}).
 Below we refer to the endpoint making the request as the Client and the endpoint receiving the request and issuing a response as the Server.
 For most cases where this is deployed the Client will be an Intermediary.

 Clients and Servers MUST NOT exchange `Bound-Request` and `Bound-Response` header fields unless they have mutually negotiated this protocol, either as described below in {{tls-negotiation}} or via some other out-of-band mechanism.
-If the Client and Server have negotiated using this protocol, they MUST send a `Bound-Request` and `Bound-Response` header fields in all requests and responses.
+If the Client and Server have negotiated using this protocol for a connection, they MUST send a `Bound-Request` and `Bound-Response` header fields in all requests and responses on that connection.

 ## Request/Response Serials {#serials}